BZoennchen/Pages/cv.md

 ## Fields of Interests
 + Free and Open Education in the Digital Era
 + Modelling and Simulation
-+ Mesh Generation and its Application
++ Mesh Generation and its Applications
 + Design of Efficient and Parallel Algorithms
 + Theoretical Computer Science, Automata Theory
 + Algorithmic Art (Processing, P5js, SuperCollider, Sonic Pi)